BasicWolf/zblog/src/content/pages/20_bookmarks.rst

 * `Why Google Stores Billions of Lines of Code in a Single Repository (2016)
   <https://dl.acm.org/doi/pdf/10.1145/2854146>`_
-  by by Rachel Potvin and Josh Levenberg.
+  by Rachel Potvin and Josh Levenberg.
   |br|
   Google's way of storing almost all of its code in a single repository is full of myths rumors.
 This article dives inside and answers many questions,